cp-algorithms/cp-algorithms/src/graph/mst_kruskal_with_dsu.md

 }
 ```

+Notice: since the MST will contain exactly $N-1$ edges, we can stop the for loop once we found that many.

 ## Practice Problems

 See [main article on Kruskal's algorithm](./graph/mst_kruskal.html) for the list of practice problems on this topic.